forihuelaespina/OCT-Tools/README.md

-# OCT-Tools
+# OCTant

-Suite of tools for OCT analysis in Python.
+OCTant is a suite of tools for OCT analysis in Python.

+Prior to v0.3, OCTant was known as OCT-tools.

 Documentation available at: [readthedocs](https://oct-tools.readthedocs.io/en/latest/)